Mousumi-Singha/data-modeling-with-postgresql/README.md

 ## Prerequisites

-This project makes the folowing assumptions:
+This project makes the following assumptions:

 * Python 3 is available
 * `pandas` and `psycopg2` are available